steffenjacobs/PlaylistExporter/README.md

-# PlaylistReader
+# PlaylistExporter
-This small tool can read a playlist and copy all related files into a new directory.
-This is useful e.g. if you use playlists on your computer and want to gather all files from a playlist into a single folder to copy them to your mobile phone.
+This small tool can read a playlist and export all related media files into a new directory.
+This is useful e.g. if you use playlists on your computer and want to gather all media files from your playlist into a single folder to copy them to your mobile phone.

 # Supported Playlist Formats
 Currently, the playlist formats Windows Media Playlist (WPL), Advanced Stream Redirector (ASX) and MP3 URL (M3U) are supported.

 # Usage
-java -jar ./PlaylistReader.jar &lt;Path-To-PlaylistFile1&gt; [&lt;PlaylistFile2&gt;]*
+java -jar ./PlaylistExporter.jar &lt;Path-To-PlaylistFile1&gt; [&lt;PlaylistFile2&gt;]*

 It is possible to add multiple playlist files, separated by spaces.